antirose/CovidInfectionAnalysis/README.md

 # CovidInfectionAnalysis
 A collaborative project looking into likelihood of infection between vaccinated and unvaccinated in the United States.

-# Project 1 Deliverable Presentation
+# Segment 1 Deliverable Presentation

 Topic: What is the likelihood of being infected by Covid-19?
 How is infection affected by factors such as vaccination rates, gender, and ethnicity?